helsing-ai/nyl/argocd-with-nyl/README.md

 * Bootstrap an ArgoCD instance with Nyl as a Config Management Plugin from zero to fully functional in a single command.
 * Have ArgoCD immediately own its own installation after bootstrapping.
 * If anything goes wrong, be able to easily re-run the command to get back to a fully functional state.
+* Demonstrate using SOPS to inject secrets into manifests and Helm chart values.

 ## Usage